 Mega Man Legends 2

-The train battle.
-You have to chase down the enemy train, taking on each independent train car as it's own separate boss, all the while protecting your own train from an inane amount of artillery and homing missiles.
-When you finally reach the engine, even a shot from the most powered up weapon in the game barely drains a slight sliver from it's health bar.
+- The train battle.
+You have to chase down the enemy train, taking on each independent train car as its own separate boss, all the while protecting your own train from an inane amount of artillery and homing missiles.
+When you finally reach the engine, even a shot from the most powered up weapon in the game barely drains a slight sliver from its health bar.
 All in all, the fight takes about two solid hours of holding the fire button and dodging projectiles.
 And if you die, even at any part, it's back to the beginning of the fight.

-QuickMan.EXE.
-The name alone should key you in to how annoying he's going to be.
-He is invincible at all times except during his attack frames, moves like a spastic monkey on crack, and his attacks are irritating to dodge, because Quick Boomerangs are really, REALLY fast moving It doesn't help that he's the second boss of the game, the first boss was a complete chump, and the next boss AFTER him isn't exactly threatening either, so he's not even really a Wake-Up Call Boss...
+- He is invincible at all times except when moving or attacking, moves like a spastic monkey on crack so that his vulnerability then doesn't even matter, and his attacks are irritating to dodge, because Quick Boomerangs are really, REALLY fast moving.
+It doesn't help that he's the second boss of the game, the first boss was a complete chump, and the next boss AFTER him isn't exactly threatening either, so he's not even really a Wake-Up Call Boss...
 Worse yet, it's entirely possible for the game to be Unwinnable by Mistake here, as you can't leave his area (either to recover HP or improve your moveset) once you enter (but nothing stops saving...)

 Mega Man Battle Network 3

-Flame Man has two candles on his back row, each of which have about 20 HP or so, and revive after a short amount of time.
+- FlameMan.EXE has two candles on his back row, each of which have about 20 HP or so, and revive after a short amount of time.
 They have different effects depending on their color, and if even ONE of them is Green, he's invincible.
 If one's Red, he recovers HP steadily, and if one's yellow, then fire appears in your area and limits your movement range.
-Even worse, he can have two of the same candle, which means he can be recovering HP AND invincible at the same time.
+Even worse, he can have two varieties of flames lit, which means he can be recovering HP AND invincible at the same time.
 And his attacks are designed to take advantage of this.

 Mega Man Battle Network 4